Wife: Jahnavi Das

 Some Lesser Known Facts About Prashant Kishor

-- Kishor received his early education from Bihar then later, moved to Hyderabad to pursue engineering.
+- Kishor received his primary education from Bihar and then moved to Hyderabad to pursue engineering.

 - In 2013, just before the general elections of 2014, Prashant founded ‘Citizens for Accountable Governance‘ (CAG) which became India’s first political action committee.

-- He has worked for Narendra Modi during 2014 general elections.
+- He has worked for Narendra Modi during the 2014 general elections.

-- Prashant is said to be behind Narendra Modi’s marketing & advertising campaign such as 3D rallies, the Chai pe Charcha discussions, Manthan, Run for Unity, and social media programmes.
+- Prashant is said to be behind Narendra Modi’s marketing & advertising campaigns such as 3D rallies, the Chai pe Charcha discussions, Manthan, Run for Unity, and social media programmes.
+He is also said to be the person behind the election campaign of many other political parties including the Aama Aadmi Party (AAP) during the 2002 Delhi Assembly Elections.

-- His association with Narendra Modi ended when his demand of turning CAG into I-PAC (Indian Political Action Committee) was refused by the BJP.
+- His association with Narendra Modi ended when his demand for turning CAG into I-PAC (Indian Political Action Committee) was refused by the BJP.

 - In 2015, Prashant along with other CAG members regrouped and worked with Nitish Kumar, consequently, Nitish won a 3rd term as the Chief Minister of Bihar in Assembly Elections.